Skip advert

 Advertisement - Article continues below

-We were underwhelmed by the screen, however, because there isn’t much content you can run on it that can take advantage of the width.
+However, we were underwhelmed by the screen because there isn’t much content you can run on it that can take advantage of the width.
 Beyond BMW’s own demo videos, most TV series and films will have to be watched with massive black bars on either side, meaning each rear-seat passenger will need to turn their heads a fair way to see the content properly.

 If you look straight ahead, the bezel of the screen unit itself is directly in your eye line.
 Two smaller screens may look less impressive but are far more practical, so you might be better off choosing the far cheaper option of tablet holders.

-You can also upgrade to the Bowers and Wilkins Diamond Surround Sound system, which is available either in the Technology Plus pack (£5,775) or – wait for it – the £30,500 Ultimate Pack.
-The list of features to this hi-fi upgrade is hugely impressive, with a sound quality to match.
+You can also upgrade to the Bowers and Wilkins Diamond Surround Sound system, which is available either in the Technology Plus pack (£5,775) or – wait for it – the near £30,000 Ultimate Pack.
+Also as part of this ‘everything, including the kitchen sink’ package is a hi-fi upgrade.
+Its sound quality is hugely impressive, giving a home cinema experience.

 Otherwise, there’s every piece of modern connectivity and functionality you would expect from a premium manufacturer’s flagship model.